rspamd/rspamd/doc/modules/multimap.md

 You can use any logic expression of other symbols within `require_symbols` definition.
 Rspamd automatically inserts dependency for a multimap rule on all symbols that are required by this particular rule.
 You cannot use symbols added by post-filters here, however, pre-filter and normal filter symbols are allowed.

+## Redis for maps

+From version 1.3.2, it is possible to work with maps which are stored in Redis backend.
+You can use any external application to put data into Redis database using HSET command (e.g HSET hashkey test@example.org 1).
+After you can define map as protocol `redis://` and specify hash key to read.
+Redis settings can be defined inside `multimap` module also.

 ## Examples

 Here are some examples of multimap configurations: